 - LibrarySpot.com: Encyclopedias, maps, online libraries, quotations, dictionaries & more.

 - freesound.
-Database of sounds – I know, sounds aren’t words, but I’ve found it helps when I hear a sound before I try to describe it in words.
+Database of sounds – I know, sounds aren’t words, but I’ve found it helps to listen to a sound before describing it in words.

 Social Media For Readers (and Writers)